Common Problems with Countertops and How to Avoid Them

 - Warping of the assembly – almost always caused by unbalanced construction or unbalanced glue lines.
 Proper HPDL backer sheets should be used and aligned so that their grain direction is parallel to that of the face laminate.
 Proper gluing and conditioning are also important.

-You’ll find all the information and guidance you need about countertops in Section 11 of the latest edition of the Architectural Woodwork Standards.
+You’ll find all the information and guidance you need about countertops in ANSI/AWI 1236 – Countertops of the AWI Standards.
 This section covers countertops in detail, as well as compliance requirements.

 Contact us to find out more about how to join the Architectural Woodwork Institute’s Quality Certification Program and strengthen your reputation for quality and integrity.